Sprinter05/gochat/doc/SPECIFICATION.md

 `VERIF <username> <decyphered_text>` _Client_
 > **NOTE**: The verification of the decyphered text has a 2 minutes timeout.

 If the text is incorrect an error is replied.
 Any future commands from that user **will be tied to the connection** until the user disconnects or the server shuts down.
 This prevents someone else from logging in with the same account from a different location.
+If the connection is secure, the decyphered text will be stored in the server as a **reusable token**, which, in case of a disconnect, can be used when logging in again, effectively skipping the handshake process.

 ### User disconnection
 Informs the server that the user should be marked as **offline**.
 No parameters apart from the action code are needed as the IP is tied to the user.
 The server must then **release the IP from the user**.